 To make a real difference in the world, we don’t need a few people to be doing everything perfectly; we need many people doing a few things right.
 You can start to become more eco-friendly and reduce your carbon footprint by creating cutting your energy costs.

 Not only will starting with your energy consumption help you make a positive impact on the environment, but it will also save you hundreds of dollars each year.
+Just find your nearest prepaid light company.
 Here are the simple steps you can take right now to cut your home energy use.

 Re-Evaluate Your Plan

 If you live in a deregulated state, or a place that has natural energy sources (wind and solar, for example), look at making a switch.
 In many areas, it’s actually more affordable to take advantage of green plans than using traditional electricity providers (source: https://www.energybot.com/green/).

 Re-evaluate your plan and determine if there’s an energy alternative that works for you.
 Some plans will also offer discounts and rebates for staying under a certain consumption threshold.

 Adjust the Temperature

 Sometimes the smallest changes have a significant impact over time.
 Adjust the temperatures in your home by a few degrees.
 For example, turn your heater down a few degrees in the winter and your air conditioning up a few degrees in the summer.

 Other temperature adjustments that have a significant impact include your water heater and oven temperature.
 Turn your water heater temperature down a few degrees or swap it out for an on-demand, tankless water heater.
 Turn your oven off a few minutes early and use the residual heat for cooking your food.
 These simple practices can save you hundreds of dollars over time.